google/gson/Troubleshooting.md

 **Reason:**

 - You created a `TypeToken` without type argument, for example `new TypeToken() {}` (note the missing `<...>`).
 You always have to provide the type argument, for example like this: `new TypeToken<List<String>>() {}`.
 Normally the compiler will also emit a 'raw types' warning when you forget the `<...>`.
-- You are using a code shrinking tool such as ProGuard or R8 (Android app builds normally have this enabled by default) but have not configured it correctly for usage with Gson.
+- Or, you are using a code shrinking tool such as ProGuard or R8 (Android app builds normally have this enabled by default) but have not configured it correctly for usage with Gson.

 **Solution:** When you are using a code shrinking tool such as ProGuard or R8 you have to adjust your configuration to include the following rules: